Thursday, April 9 Sunday, April 5

 DIRECTIONS >

-Reception to follow immediately after the meeting and all members are encouraged to attend and enjoy the fellowship.
+Reception to follow immediately after the talk and all are encouraged to attend and enjoy the fellowship.

 Dinner on your own.